pqpq/shower_controller/README.md

 * _Push to hold button while changing time, or push once after changing time?_
 * _Reed switch so you can’t just change the time willy-nilly?_

 Duplicate 7-seg to show time when programming?
 Only comes on when programming key enabled?
 Power it via a link in programming key?
+Bit of a luxury, and complex to build.

 ### Other
 USB power supply for 5v?